10 KPIs to Effectively Track Your ESG Strategy in Distributed Facilities

-The right environmental, social and governance (ESG) strategy should empower your organization to make informed decisions, understand where you stand, connect with customers and avoid unnecessary costs, including those deriving from ongoing regulation change.
-Facility Managers must understand their ESG strategy and track these leading Key Performance Indicators (KPIs) to guarantee its success.
+The right environmental, social, and governance (ESG) strategy should empower your organization to make informed decisions.
+Often driven by finance and sustainability teams, Facility Managers must understand the organization’s ESG strategy and track leading key performance indicators (KPIs) for success.

-1. Electricity Use per Employee and per Customer
+1. Energy Use per Facility and Enterprise Level

 2. Ratio of Expected Energy Saved to Actual Use